 Not sure what a key worker means?
 It includes people whose jobs are vital to public health and safety – like NHS staff, teachers, social workers, food chain workers, postal workers and those working in transport.
 You can find the full list on the government website.
-There you’ll also find all the latest information about sick pay, self-employment advice and benefits.

 The Foreign Office advises everyone against non-essential travel.
 See the travel section of the government website for the latest information.

 Lots of you have been asking us about medicine supplies and how much to get.